ashish-d/k2f-portal-pages/README.md

-# Kandy salesforce
+# Introduction
-This salesforce package encapsulates Kandy’s JS SDK and Restful APIs.
-Kandy is a product by GENBAND (www.genband.com) that utilizes WebRTC to enable peer to peer audio/video calls, chat, SMS and PSTN.

-With this package, you can enable video and audio calling between two users that are logged into your salesforce application.
+This Salesforce package encapsulates Kandy’s JavaScript SDK and REST APIs.
+With this package, you can enable video and voice calling between two users that are logged into your Salesforce applications.
+Kandy (http://www.kandy.io/)  is a communications Platform as a Service (PaaS) that quickly enhances software applications with real time communications to deliver a more human and context-based experience.
+Kandy's cloud-based features enable companies to seamlessly embed voice, video, rich messaging, presence, co-browsing, and screen sharing into Web and mobile applications.

-Think of pages where you anticipate users collaborating with each other, possibly to discuss content on those pages.
-Your users could start a video call with other online users and enhance the collaboration experience.
-Home page: http://www.kandy.io/
+With this package Salesforce users can collaborating with their colleagues, partners or customers on any page such as Accounts, Contacts or Chatter.
+Users can start a voice or video call with other online users and enhance the collaboration experience.
+They can send an SMS to other users having an SMS enabled phone and make PSTN phone calls.

 ***
 # Install package

-Create an account on salesforce.com.
+Create an account on <https://www.salesforce.com>.
 Use this link to install the Kandy package to your application:
 <https://login.salesforce.com/packaging/installPackage.apexp?p0=04t28000000MeJH>

 Alternatively, you can deploy this package to your Salesforce application by checking out source code from github and deploy by using Force.com plugin for Eclipse.